-In order to calibrate the machines, the state sends out a ‘stock solution’ with a known amount of alcohol in it, and there is a procedure in which they run that solution through the machine to make sure that the machine gives the same result that is in the stock sample.
+In order to calibrate the machines, the state sends out a stock solution with a known amount of alcohol in it, and there is a procedure in which they run that solution through the machine to make sure that the machine gives the same result in the stock sample.

-When representing a case, the attorney should pull the yearly annual inspection reports, the annual maintenance reports, and the monthly calibration logs for the particular machine used on the individual charged.
-The daily logs are examined as well, because every time a test is given, it is logged as to who took the test and what the results were so that you can look for issues with the machine.
-Attorneys will examine whether or not the machines need to be rebooted, whether or not they gave false positives and also if there is a variance, or not, in the levels that are given by the machine.
+When representing a case, an Attorney should pull the yearly annual inspection reports, the annual maintenance reports, and the monthly calibration logs for the particular machine used on the individual charged.
+The daily logs are examined as well because every time a test is given, it is logged as to who took the test and what the results were so that you can look for issues with the machine.
+Attorneys will examine whether or not the machines need to be rebooted, whether or not they gave false positives, and also if there is a variance, or not, in the levels that are given by the machine.

 If the machine says everyone is at a 0.18 and no one is different, there is something wrong with the machine.
-So, an attorney will want to look to see if the machine has a history of conflicting or confusing results over time.
+So, an Attorney in West Palm Beach will want to look to see if the breathalyzer machine has a history of conflicting or confusing results over time in DUI cases.

 Other Testing Techniques